halverson/tinypng/README.md

 # README

-This is a little script that will compress all images in a given directory using the TinyPNG API.
+This is a little script that will compress all images in a given relative directory using the TinyPNG API.

 ## Using the thing